NavpreetDevpuri/Its-raining-boxes/README.md

 # Its-raining-boxes
 ![gameplay.gif](./gameplay.gif)

-Its raining boxes is game made in pure javscript
+Its raining boxes is a game made in pure javascript

 It's raining boxes, and you are stuck on a platform :(.
 Avoid drowning in the water by stacking the boxes and jumping on them.